alanng10/class-lang/Docue/Article/Word/a.md

 Word "edit" has meaning that is text edit.

-Word "fact" has meaning that is refactor.
+Word "factor" has meaning that is refactor.

 Word "title" has meaning that is head char list.